Beware the Ides of March…and Salad With Anchovies

 On March 15, 44 BC.
 Julius Caesar was stabbed to death in the Theatre of Pompey at a meeting of the senate by as many as 60 conspirators.

 Note: The Theatre of Pompey was showing the remake of Footloose at the time.
 It was the second most disappointing part of Caesar’s day.

-Upon realizing one the conspirators was his friend Brutus, he uttered the now infamous Phrase, “Et tu Bluto.”
+Upon realizing one the conspirators was his friend Brutus, he uttered the now infamous phrase, “Et tu Bluto.”

 It was at that point Brutus became enraged and screamed, “Bluto is the character from the Popeye cartoons you imbecile; my name is Brutus.
 How many times do I have to tell you that?”
-Brutus then he stabbed Caesar repeatedly.
+Brutus then stabbed Caesar repeatedly.